bcwhite-code/brians-blueprints/self-building-spacex.md

 * red X: Don't launch unless full, regardless of the "required items" request.
 * F: The allowed number of _empty_ slots that still counts as a "full" rocket.
 (It's "F" because it is added to the rocket's natural "F" and compared to 500.)

+When the rocket launches depends upon the contents of the two wires.
+If it is a green-only request, the rocket will launch when full.
+If there is a request on the red wire _and it is completely fulfilled_ then the rocket will launch "soon".
+Because rocket launches are expensive, "soon" gives some time to collect other green requests in the process of being fulfilled.
+The exact time of "soon" depends upon the number of distinct red items and how full the rocket is.

 ### Space Launch System